cdfoundation/cdf-landscape/README.md

 * Your project or company needs a logo and the logo needs to include the name.
 * Crunchbase organization should be the company or organization that controls the software.
 That is normally the owner of the trademark, whether or not a trademark has been formally filed.

- If a project doesn't match the above new entry guidelines, you may still apply to have the project included in the CDF landscape, but please provide additional information as to why an exception is required.
+ If a project doesn't match the above new entry guidelines, you may still open a pull request (PR) to have the project included in the CDF landscape, but please provide additional information as to why an exception is required.

-If you think your project should be included, please open a pull request (PR) to add it to [landscape.yml](landscape.yml).
+If you think your project should be included, please open a PR to add it to [landscape.yml](landscape.yml).
 It is necessary to include a logo in the PR.
 For the logo, upload an SVG to the `hosted_logos` directory and reference it there.

 Netlify will generate a staging server for you to preview your updates.
 Please check that the logo and information appear correctly and then add `LGTM` to the pull request confirming your review and requesting a merge.